google/filament/libs/matdbg/README.md

 Some of the returned data may seem redundant (e.g. the `index` and `variantString` fields) but these allow the client to be very simple by passing the raw JSON into [mustache][4] templates.
 Moreover it helps prevent duplication of knowledge between C++ and JavaScript.

+This format of this message is also used for the in-browser "database" of materials.

 ---